 Forestry and Agrifoods

-The Forestry Services Branch seeks assistance from the public in reporting any violation of provincial forest resource legislation (Forestry Act, Endangered Species Act (non-wildlife) Animal Health and Protection Act, Wilderness and Ecological Reserves Act, Motorized Snow Vehicle and All-Terrain Vehicle Act and associated regulations).
+The Forest Service seeks assistance from the public in reporting any violation of provincial forest resource legislation (Forestry Act, Endangered Species Act (non-wildlife) Animal Health and Protection Act, Wilderness and Ecological Reserves Act, Motorized Snow Vehicle and All-Terrain Vehicle Act and associated regulations).

 Newfoundland and Labrador's crown timber, wildlife and other forest resources are the common property of the people of the Province.
 The resource is everyone's responsibility to maintain and protect.
-Unfortunately not everybody shares this responsibility.
-Provincial Conservation Officers patrol the province for illegal activities such as; illegal timber harvesting, animal health, unauthorized forest removal practices, damaging of habitats, and other law offences.
+Unfortunately, not everyone shares this responsibility.
+Provincial Conservation Officers patrol the province for illegal activities such as; illegal timber harvesting, animal health, unauthorized forest removal practices, the damaging of habitat, and other offences.

-We need your help to protect our resources from those that choose to break the law.
-The followinig are some tips on what to observe, record and report if you encounter suspected illegal activity.
+We need your help to protect our resources from those who choose to break the law.
+The followinig are tips on what to observe, record and report if you encounter or suspect illegal activity.

 The types of violations to look out for include:

 Your ability to recognize a violation improves by becoming more familiar with current provincial laws and regulations.
-Feel free to contact a provincial conservation officer if you have any questions about applicable legislation.
+Feel free to contact your local Forest Management District Office if you have any questions about applicable legislation.

 Accurate observation and reporting is essential to help prevent these illegal activities, and to bring violators to justice.
 Important information to record in writing, include: